VaishuM1306/AWS/Storage.md

 | gp2 | ⚙️ Medium | Test servers, small databases | 💵 (Moderate) |
 | st1 | 📀 Low–Medium | Big data, log processing | 🟩 (Cheap) |
 | sc1 | 🧊 Low | Backups, rarely accessed data | 🟩 (Cheapest) |

+# AMI (Amazon Machine Image)

+An Amazon Machine Image (AMI) is a pre-configured template that provides the necessary information to launch an EC2 instance in AWS. <br>
+With an AMI, you can launch new EC2 instances with a consistent, predefined configuration.<br>

+You can also create custom AMIs to include specific software or settings, allowing for quick replication of environments.<br>
+<br><br><br>

+### It includes:

+- Operating system (e.g., Linux, Windows)

+- Application server (e.g., Apache, Nginx)

+- Pre-installed software and configurations<br><br>

+Types of AWS AMIs

+- Public AMIs: Available to all AWS users.
+Useful for basic use cases like popular operating systems (e.g., Ubuntu, CentOS).

+- Private AMIs: Created by a user and only available within that account or shared with specific accounts.

+- Paid AMIs/Marketplace AMIs: Provided by third parties through AWS Marketplace, offering software like databases, web servers, or pre-configured environments.